rangsimanketkaew/compchem/README.md

 - Problem-solving skills and an interest in solving basic and applied research problems
 - Skills in adapting and integrating computer software to solve new categories of problems
 - Critical thinking for analyzing and interpreting computational results and statistical data
-- Googling and stackoverflowing :upside_down_face:
+- Googling and stackoverflowing (and ChatGPTing?) :upside_down_face:

 ## General technical skills